 Get to know some important local residents – trees!
 Carol Denhof and Randy Tate of the Longleaf Alliance, will give an interactive presentation on Georgia’s most critically endangered ecosystem, the longleaf pine forest.
 Savannah’s Oatland Island Wildlife Center will be on hand with live animals, such as the gopher tortoise, who depends on longleaf pine ecosystems for their species’ survival.
 Enjoy complimentary wine, beer, and light snacks.

 Behind the Scenes Tour of Ft.
-Stewart’s Longleaf Pine Forests
+Stewart’s Longleaf Pine Forests SOLD OUT

 Friday, November 3rd • 9am-2pm